History of Pioneer Village

 St. Phillip Neri church, in Dungannon, Ohio restored the Daniel McAllister log cabin that was site of the first mass.
 Its history dates back to the year 1817, when the Rev. Edward Fenwick, a Dominican Father, known as "The Apostle of Ohio," paid his first visit to the Catholic settlers in Columbiana County.

-William Vodrey hired Robert Kelm, of Salem, to move a beautiful log cabin from New Franklin, Ohio, to Fredricktown, Ohio.
-Then Mr. Kelm designed and did some of the construction on Lower Cabin and chapel log structures.
+William Vodrey hired Robert Kelm, of Salem, to move a beautiful log cabin from New Franklin, Ohio, to old Fredricktown, Ohio.
+Then Mr. Kelm designed and did some of the construction on Lower Cabin and chapel log structures in Pioneer Village.